Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of the user survey

-Our survey offers valuable insights into users' preferences regarding various aspects of design adaptations, which is partially consistent with existing research efforts.
-From our analysis, we have identified four key findings that help unravel the intricacies of user preferences.
-The survey results complement and provide context for the qualitative findings obtained from our interview and focus group studies.
+From our analysis, we have identified four \textbf{key findings (KFs)} that help unravel the intricacies of user preferences, complementing and contextualizing the qualitative insights from the interview and focus group studies (Figure \ref{fig:surveykeyfinding}).

-\faHandORight \textbf{Key findings 1: Multimorbidity nature of chronic diseases.} The prevalence of multimorbidity among participants underlines the common experience of individuals managing multiple chronic diseases simultaneously.
-This phenomenon is not unique to our study and has been consistently reported and emphasised in other research \cite{islam2014multimorbidity, anderson2016mobile}.
-However, despite the widespread occurrence of multimorbidity, much of the existing exploration in the realm of mHealth applications for chronic disease management has predominantly \textit{focused on addressing a single chronic disease} (e.g., hypertension \cite{hallberg2016supporting} and asthma \cite{tinschert2017potential}).
-Similarly, in the context of AUIs, research has primarily concentrated on investigating their efficacy in managing single chronic diseases such as stroke \cite{burke2009optimising} and diabetes \cite{pagiatakis2020intelligent}.
-Consequently, there is a lack of approaches that address the diverse and complex requirements of individuals facing the challenges of managing multiple chronic conditions simultaneously.
-Closing this gap is essential to ensure that mHealth interventions and AUIs effectively support individuals in navigating the complexities associated with multimorbidity.
+\begin{enumerate}[left=8pt,itemsep=5pt, topsep=10pt] \item [\textbf{KF1}] \textbf{The multimorbidity nature of chronic diseases.} The prevalence of \textit{multimorbidity} among participants highlights the common experience of managing multiple chronic diseases simultaneously, a phenomenon consistently reported and highlighted in other research \cite{islam2014multimorbidity, anderson2016mobile}.
+Despite the widespread occurrence of multimorbidity, much of the existing exploration in the realm of mHealth applications for chronic disease management has primarily \textit{focused on addressing a single chronic disease} (e.g., hypertension \cite{hallberg2016supporting} and asthma \cite{tinschert2017potential}).
+Similarly, in the context of AUIs, research has focused mainly on investigating their efficacy in managing single chronic diseases \cite{burke2009optimising, pagiatakis2020intelligent}.
 This phenomenon links to what could be adapted in the UI and users' preference for controllability.
 Users may feel overwhelmed by managing multiple diseases, leading to a lack of motivation and interest in actively intervening or taking responsibility themselves (see Figure \ref{fig:surveykeyfinding}).